twohoursonelife/junior/README.md

 ### How to deploy and release a new version
 - Make desired changes/commits
+- If you remember, update package version in package.json
 - Create a new release via Github, naming the tag in the example format 1.0.0
 - Github action Deploy will trigger, building the image, pushing it to Dockerhub and finally will redeploy it.
 - Voila, bot is now updated in Discord.